Virtual LANs (VLANs)

 vlan

 The vlan command places the switch in VLAN configuration mode to configure a set of virtual LANs.
 The command creates the specified VLANs if they do not exist prior to issuing the command.
-A VLAN that is in use as an internal VLAN may not be created or configured.
+A VLAN in use as an internal VLAN may not be created or configured.
 The switch rejects any vlan command that specifies an internal VLAN ID.

 The default vlan and no vlan commands removes the VLAN statements from running-config for the specified VLANs.